benhook1013/space-game/PLAN.md

 - Local high score stored on device (e.g., shared preferences)
 - Menu offers a reset button to clear the high score
-- Basic sound effects using `flame_audio` with mute toggle (button or `M` key) available on menu, HUD, pause and game over overlays
+- Basic sound effects using `flame_audio` with mute toggle (button or `M` key) available on menu, HUD and game over overlays
 - Keyboard controls for desktop playtests (`WASD`/arrow keys to move, `Space` to shoot, `Escape` or `P` to pause or resume, `M` to mute, `Enter` starts or restarts from the menu or game over, `R` restarts at any time, `Q` returns to